 RESPECT FOR DIVERSITY, INCLUSION AND CULTURE

-The City of Surrey, BC and MODUS Planning, for “Parks, Recreation and Culture Strategic Plan Update”.
+MODUS Planning, Design & Engagement and The City of Surrey, BC, for “Parks, Recreation and Culture Strategic Plan Update”.
 The largest municipality in Metro Vancouver has a broad demographic range including first- and second-generation Canadians and the largest proportion of urban Indigenous residents.
 Creating the updated plan required recognizing the needs of all of these groups.

 Honourable Mention: The City of Calgary Transportation Dep't for "Green Line LRT: 78 Ave.
 Road-Widening and Underpass Construction Project"

 (Pictured: Vince Verlaan of MODUS (left) and Dylan Jones of the City of Calgary flank Bruce.)

 VISUAL ENGAGEMENT AWARDS

 This year, IAP2 Canada is excited to launch a new Core Values Award Category, the Visual Engagement Awards.
 This is a partnership with the Dazzling Notice Awards, which recognize government and other public entities that manage to "grab" the public in the way they advertise their programs and projects The creator of the awards, Dave Meslin, approached IAP2 Canada about the partnership and IAP2 Canada leapt at the opportunity.

 District of Squamish, BC, for “Official Community Plan Update”.
 The District was determined to bring as many voices and perspectives as possible into the process on visioning the region just north of Vancouver over the next 20 years.
 To do that, they launched a visually compelling -- and somewhat less-than-slick -- campaign.